mxcop/mxcop/content/articles/fundamental-rc.md

 *Figure A*, depicts a <span class="highlight">circular object</span> on the left, with a radiance probe to the right of it.
 The radiance probe has an angular resolution which can be defined as the angle between its evenly spaced rays. *(Shown in blue)*
-As the radiance probe moves <span class="highlight">further away</span> from the light source, we can see that it's <span class="highlight">angular resolution</span> becomes insufficient.
+As the radiance probe moves <span class="highlight">further away</span> from the light source, we can see that its <span class="highlight">angular resolution</span> becomes insufficient.

 What we can observe here is that the angle between rays we can get away with for a probe, depends on **two** factors:
 1. $ D $ The <span class="highlight">distance</span> to the furthest object.